Saturday 13 April 2024

 There are three parts in this one long service today.
 The first part is the Liturgy of the Word where we endure an excruciating enactment of Christ’s agony in Gethsemane, His dramatic arrest and shameful trial, culminating with His passion and death on the Cross.
 The second part centres on the veneration of the instrument of salvation and not of death.
 The third part is the distribution of Holy Communion.

 The English-speaking world calls today Good Friday.
 In Slavic countries, it is the Great Friday.
-For the Hispanic or Francophones, it is Holy Friday.
-Rightly so because at the heart of “Good” Friday is salvific suffering.
-Mandarin is true to how “Good” Friday is.
+For the Hispanophones or Francophones, it is Holy Friday.
+Rightly so because at the heart of “Good” Friday is saintly and salvific suffering.
+Mandarin is true to what “Good” Friday is.
 It is literally named as “Jesus receives suffering” day.

 We learn from science that nature abhors a vacuum.
-The nature of our challenge is not the abhorrence of vacuum but rather an addiction to the opposite.
+The nature of our challenge is not the abhorrence of vacuum but rather an addiction to its opposite.
 Our noisy world is unable to stay with silence.
 Do not even mention endure suffering since we have found it increasingly impossible to stay still.
 What we have done is to successfully drown every possible waking moment with electronic and entertainment noises because we are afraid of our own thoughts.
+Have you ever laid in bed, unable to sleep and scrolling through YouTube mindlessly and often tempted to go to sites which are more titillating?
+I have.
 We are afraid of what we might find in ourselves.
+Or we are afraid of hearing the Lord speak to us.
 As social creatures, we seek to interact and we crave connexion.
 We trawl the net, we scroll the tube, we “book our face” or “Face our Book” (internet, YouTube, Facebook).
-Thus, we run away from being with or facing ourselves and in running away, we also want to escape from suffering.
+Thus, we run away from being with or facing ourselves or worst, run away from facing the Lord and in running away, we also want to escape from suffering.

 Why?